slinkity/slinkity/www/src/docs/common-pitfalls.md

 </head>
 ```

-❌ If a resource is _not_ referenced by an HTML page in any way (no `link`, image `src`, script `src` etc), **it will be stripped from the build.** This is because Vite ignores anything that's 1. not an HTML file and 2. not loaded into any other HTML file.
+❌ If a resource is _not_ referenced by an HTML page in any way (no `link`, image `src`, script `src` etc), **it will be stripped from the build by default.** This is because Vite ignores anything that's 1. not an HTML file and 2. not loaded into any other HTML file.

-This is where a `public/` directory comes in.

 There are two situations where you may encounter this pitfall:

 - Permalinked static files that aren't HTML (`sitemap.xml`, `robots.txt`, and the like).
-- Resources that are passthrough-copied (fonts, images, etc.).
+- Resources that are passthrough-copied (fonts, images, etc).

 Let's take a closer look at each scenario.